 in this textured, crackled printmaking technique.

-Most recently found doing pop up large symphonic works with the Green Mountain Mahler Festival Chorus, Dawn will perform some upcoming spring pieces with the Burlington Choral Arts Society.
+Most recently found doing pop up large symphonic works with the Green Mountain Mahler Festival Chorus, Dawn will perform some new works with the Burlington Choral Society.
 Dawn has performed large choral works with chamber and full choral ensembles of the Vermont Symphony Orchestra under Robert DeCormier and Kate Tamarkin, the Choral Arts Society and the National Symphony Orchestra under Norman Scribner and Leonard Slatkin, and the Delaware Symphony Orchestra under Paul Head and David Amado.
 Singing a cappella, she toured the U.S. and Asia with various groups, including Whim 'n' Rhythm and Out of the Blue of Yale, which she co-founded, serving as its first musical director.
 Dawn classically trained in piano at American University's preparatory program with Claire Rozier, studied composition at Yale University, and voice with Bill Reed Voice Studios.

 Dawn scats and improvises harmonies with all manner of musician or sound.
 She elicits sound pieces from groups of people who consider themselves nonmusicians.